2313tiny/Matrix_calculation/README.md

 Dear customer!

-You need enter M,N dimemsion for matrixes A & B also enter N,K dimension for matrixes C & D and X parameters  which means how many matrixes will  be calculating.
+You need enter M,N dimension for matrixes A & B also enter N,K dimension for matrixes C & D and X parameters  which means how many matrixes will  be calculating.